gauderkd/bleak/README.md

 - Removed ".nav-menu" and ".menu" hierarchy (no pop-up menu).
 - Moved {{navigation}} HB expression from footer to body where nav-menu was

-### post.hbs
+## posts.hbs

-- Added code for Author Meta information (image, bio, links, etc) at the bottom of the posts (after tags, before Disqus)
+- Added code in footer for bios
-- Added author image to top of post meta (with the author name, date, number of words...)
+- Includes picture, bio, location and website link

 ### /partials/loop.hbs